Citation: Huitt, W. (2008, November). A successful lifestyle: The

 A fourth method for developing financial success is to duplicate one's time and money.
 J. Paul Getty, the great oil magnate, said he would rather have 1% of a 100 men's efforts than 100% of one man's effort.
 If one owns a business that operates on a system rather than one's own efforts, it is possible to expand one's net wealth rather substantially as it increases in value.
 This method has been used by Bill Gates (Microsoft) and Sam Walton (Wal-Mart) to become billionaires in just a few short years.
 Paul Zane Pilzer (1990), an economist and entrepreneur, believes the most lucrative business opportunities during the next several decades will be in the area of distribution rather than in acquisition of raw materials or manufacturing as was the case during the first half of the 20th century.
 Successful franchisers such as Ray Kroc (McDonald's) and Dave Thomas (Wendy's) used this approach to achieve financial success.
 Entrepreneurs such as Rich DeVos and Jay Van Andel (Amway) and Blake Roney (Nu Skin) used network marketing to catapult themselves to the top of the list of wealthy people in the United States.

-John Maxwell (1993, 1993, 1995) provides several important observations related to the issue of time and money.
-In The Winning Attitude he states that the most important factor in personal achievement is "attitude."
+John Maxwell (1993, 1993, 1995) provided several important observations related to the issue of time and money.
+In The Winning Attitude he stated that the most important factor in personal achievement is "attitude."
 Others have made this point with the statement, "Your attitude determines you altitude."
 It is his belief that with the proper attitude, one can eventually acquire the necessary knowledge and skills in order to be successful.
 With the proper preparation one can achieve much, but unless one advances to the next level, that success will come through the process of trading time for dollars.
 Any opportunity that will not allow an individual to go beyond this level is, therefore, somewhat limited.

 The next level is leadership.
-Maxwell points out in Developing the Leader Within You that the most important factor at this level is the ability to "inspire," to motivate others to do what they would not ordinarily do.
+Maxwell pointed out in Developing the Leader Within You that the most important factor at this level is the ability to "inspire," to motivate others to do what they would not ordinarily do.
 By developing leadership skills one is taking the first step towards cutting the connection between the amount of time one spends and the income one generates.
 Again, however, if the opportunity under consideration stops at this level, the potential income remains somewhat limited.

 According to Maxwell, the most productive level is in leadership development.
-As he states in Developing the Leaders Around You, one can significantly increase one's productivity by empowering others to become leaders.
+As he stated in Developing the Leaders Around You, one can significantly increase one's productivity by empowering others to become leaders.
 As the leadership skills of others are developed, one's time is then freed up to empower other leaders.
 It is at this stage that one's ability to generate income can increase exponentially.
 As one considers opportunities that will be used to develop a desired lifestyle, it is important to consider the limits that may occur at later life-stages because of the limited possibilities in personal achievement, leadership, and/or leadership development in the chosen opportunity.

 Education is seen by many as the key to success in the information age It can be acquired in three forms: formal (often referred to as schooling), informal (by attending workshops, seminars, etc.), and non-formal (through reading, listening, watching, discussing).
 And while it is true that incomes generally rise and unemployment rates decrease as one gets more schooling, it is more likely to generate free time and income in the average, rather than highly successful, range.
 This is because schooling is more likely to prepare one for personal achievement, which means trading one's personal time for income.
-One can increase one's pay per hour to a limit; it is then necessary to learn to cope with that level (which may be in the six-figure range) or choose another alternative to generate additional income.
-However, since money is earned by giving up time, increased money quite often means less free time and vice versa.
+One can increase one's pay per hour up to a limit; it is then necessary to learn to cope with that level (which may be in the six-figure range) or choose another alternative to generate additional income.
+However, because money is earned by giving up time, increased money quite often means less free time and vice versa.
 If the schooling prepares one for leadership or leadership development, it has the potential of pushing one's income beyond the "average" level.

 Informal education, on the other hand, is much more varied in nature, and, therefore, provides more opportunity for an individual to acquire the exact knowledge, attitudes, or skills needed at a particular time and place.
 This places an increased burden on the individual to determine exactly what will be beneficial and what will not.
 It is my experience that finding a mentor or group to guide one's development is quite often essential.
 This is especially important if one desires to move from one source of income to another.
 This generally involves a change in mindset or perspective that is quite difficult to acquire without direct experience.
 Being able to discuss alternatives with someone who has already acquired the proper mindset reduces the time it takes to acquire it, thereby increasing the likelihood that one will continue the effort needed to do so.

-William Bridges (1994) states that at the turn of the century over 60% of the workforce in the United States worked for themselves.
+William Bridges (1994) stated that at the turn of the century over 60% of the workforce in the United States worked for themselves.
 As the nation became industrialized, more and more of the workforce turned to jobs to earn a living.
 The high-water-mark of this approach was in the early 1970s where 94% of the workforce had jobs, with only 6% owning their own businesses.
-More importantly, he suggests that everyone today must consider him- or herself as the CEO of one's own business that provides goods and services to a particular market (Bridges, 1997).
+More importantly, he suggested that everyone today must consider him- or herself as the CEO of one's own business that provides goods and services to a particular market (Bridges, 1997).
 This might temporarily be as an employee for a particular firm, but one must expect that is only temporary.

 During the past 25 years this trend has been reversed, mainly because of the downsizing of the workforce.
 For example, the number of people employed in the manufacturing sector in 1988 was equal to that of 1968, even though output had increased.
-The result is that some 25% of the workforce now owns their own business, with predictions that by the turn of the century 50% of households in the US will have a home-based business.
+The result is that some 25% of the workforce now owns their own business, with predictions that by the early part of the 20th century 50% of households in the US will have a home-based business.

-Meredith Bagby (1996) cites US census figures showing that the average male today works 62 hours per week; women average 36 hours per week at work.
+Meredith Bagby (1996) cited US census figures showing that the average male today works 62 hours per week; women average 36 hours per week at work.
 This is a far cry from the 30-hour workweek predicted in the 1970s.
 In addition, the majority of mothers with children less than 5-years-old participate in the paid workforce (AAUW, 1992).
 The median family income in 2007 was $50,233, up from $34,445 in 1989 (U.S. Census Bureau, 2008).
 About 47% of those over 65 live on less than $25,000 per year, while 77% live on less than $50,000 per year.
 And the gap between the wealthy and the poor continues to increase as some people take advantage of the changing economy quicker than others (Johnston, 2007).
 More time at work for less money with a significant chance of having a below average income in retirement is probably not what most people see as an ideal lifestyle.
 However, that is where most will wind up by seeking advice on creating a lifestyle from the "average" folks in their lives.

 Kiyosaki and Lechter (2000b) stated that in terms of lifestyle, there are 4 different categories: